Is SIA Shares Worth Buying Now? (SGX: C6L/ SIAL.SI)

 Check for: More than a 2.5% dividend yield

-The dividend yield is good and much higher than the risk-free rate (CPF OA Account) of 2.5%.
-I will give it a verdict of pass.
+Nonetheless, the dividend yield now is much higher than the risk-free rate (CPF OA Account) of 2.5%.
+Thus, I will give it a verdict of pass.

 My Opinion: Pass